 The new 2021 model also offers more unit display options: you can see pounds and ounces, or just ounces (e.g.., 1 pound 2 ounces versus 18 ounces); and you can also see kilograms and grams, or just grams (3kg 15g versus 3015g).
 This can be helpful since recipes from various sources often have different unit conventions; without the help of the scale, the home cook may be left to do unit conversions themselves, which increases the risk of error.

-At two pounds, the OXO is one of the heavier scales we tested, a weight that can be cumbersome.
+What we didn't like: At two pounds, the OXO is one of the heavier scales we tested, a weight that can be cumbersome.
 The scale also had one of the slower start-up times (three seconds long).
 As we used the scale repeatedly throughout the day, this became bothersome.
 When we first tested this model, our biggest gripe was that it displayed ounces in fractions rather than decimals; luckily, OXO’s newer model eliminated fractions and uses a decimal-only format.
 We also had complained of a slight lag when dosing our a series of ingredients, but the newer model is speedier, registering new additions much more rapidly.

-For the Minimalist: Escali Primo Digital Scale
+Escali Primo Digital Food Scale

-We loved the simple, lightweight design of the Escali Primo.
+What we liked: We loved the simple, lightweight design of the Escali Primo.
 At only 11 ounces, it's a snap to grab and always have by your side.
 Though light, it managed to be stable thanks to its skidproof rubber feet and square base.
 The basic display and interface are effortless to read and use.
 The scale features only two buttons: one to change units, and another doubling as the on/off button and tare function.
 Providing accurate measurement in both metric and customary units, it has all the basics.

 The Escali Primo had the second-longest delay before auto shutoff, at four and a half minutes.
 There were a couple of scales with similar designs and similar performance at lower prices, but they had only one-minute delays before auto shutoff, a flaw we could not get past.